 - English (Publication Language)

 Yes?
-Thought you would!
+Thought you would like these requesting games!
 Then you’re going to love this book over on Amazon: 101 ESL Activities for Teenagers and Adults.
 The key to better English classes is a wide variety of games and activities.
 This book will help you get there in style.

 Pick up the digital version of the book to take with you on any device for some serious lesson planning on the go.
 Or, keep the physical version on the bookshelf in your office to use as a handy reference guide.
 There’s even an audio version for some inspiration while commuting or exercising.